|Name||Solid Waste-Resource Management Regulations made under Section 102 of the Environment Act (Div. 1, Part 2

 |Complementary Recycling Programs||

-100% of population have access to multi-material curbside recycling.
+100% of the population has access to multi-material curbside recycling.
 More than 90% have access to curbside organic collection.
-100% than have access to depots.
+100% have access to depots.

-The Deposit-Refund Program for Beverage Containers came into effect in 1996, and applies to all ready-to-serve beverages - except milk, milk products, soya milk, rice beverages, certain meal replacements, formulated liquid diets, foods for low energy diets, baby formulas, concentrates, non-alcoholic beverages 5-litres or greater, and all "return for refund" beverages purchased outside Nova Scotia.
-Divert NS operates The Beverage Container Deposit Refund Program and is regulated within the NS Solid Waste Resource Management Regulations.
+The Deposit-Refund Program for Beverage Containers came into effect in 1996.
+Divert NS operates The Beverage Container Deposit Refund Program; the organization is regulated within the NS Solid Waste Resource Management Regulations.

 Under Nova Scotia's half-back system, deposits are paid on all program containers and half is refunded.
 The province has been divided into seven regions, run by regional coordinators, to facilitate recycling efforts.
-Landfill disposal bans exist on all materials that go through the "universal depot" system as well as steel/tin/glass food containers, waste paint, selected plastics, anti-freeze, used tires and compostable organic material
+Landfill disposal bans exist on all materials that go through the "universal depot" system.

 Beer is exempt from the depot system, however, the containers are returned either to the liquor stores or through the Enviro Depots.
 Like New Brunswick, there are a number of bottle dealers in place who run Enviro Depots and pick up beer bottles from other depot operators.
 Just over half of the Enviro Depots are licensed Brewers' bottle dealers.